 Why would you want to wear a bow tie?

-This hand sketched pattern has been stuck to the bulletin board in my sewing room for about 10 years.
+This hand-sketched pattern has been stuck to the bulletin board in my sewing room for about 10 years.
 I thought it was time to share it and make it accessible for others to use.
-There are several types of bow ties: pre-tied, clip and the freestyle tie.
+There are several types of bow ties: pre-tied, clip, and freestyle tie.
 This particular pattern is for a FREESTYLE tie.
 Don’t worry, I will include some instructions below.

 It really is a simple fun project to make.
 I am going to show you a non-traditional method of sewing it together that really does make it so much easier.